michaelstiefel/DataEngineer_CapstoneProject/README.md

 There are two main data sources: An S3 bucket containing up to date raw json files with tweets from the Twitter API, and a file containing all monetary events.
 The code to generate those monetary events is in this repositry as well, so that events can always be updated again.

 ## Overview of files

 ## How to use this repository

+1. Add AWS access keys and secrets as well as the bucket information and e-mail to the .cfg file